Creating a Corporate Directory App with SAP’s Cloud Platform SDK for iOS – Part 2

 Finding Your Entity and Setting up a Mobile Destination

 We browsed through the Success Factors API data to find User Management, which looked like it would have the information necessary to complete our contact list.
-There are two important pieces of information available on this screen: the API Endpoint and a link to Get API Key.
+There are two important pieces of information available on this screen: the API Endpoint and a link to get the API Key.
+The API Endpoint roots for production and sandbox environments are visible in the Details tab; and the paths are available in the API References list.
+The API Key can be obtained by selecting the Show API Key button, then selecting Copy Key and Close.

 We selected Mobile Destination as the type, and provided a name for the destination.
 Note: the name cannot contain spaces.